pratapladhani/mcs-labs/labs/setup-for-success/README.md

 >  * For **ServiceNow** configuration values, use the provided values in the **Lab Resources** (specific per training).
 >  * For **ServiceNow**'s `Instance` configuration, be sure to scroll down in the connection screen.

-#### Get a TEST and PROD environments
+#### Get a PROD environments

-14. In anticipation of future labs where we will deploy  customizations from `DEV` to `TEST` to `PROD`, **request** TEST and PROD envrionments to be created for your user.
+14. In anticipation of future labs where we will deploy  customizations from `DEV` to `PROD`, **request** a PROD envrionment to be created for your user.
 Use the **Environments Request Form** to request these environments to be automatically created for you.
 This will then take a couple of minutes to provision and to show up.

 > [!IMPORTANT]
-> - To access this form, use the provided URL in the **Lab Resources** (specific per training).
-> - This operation will fail if you already have more than 1 environment of type *developer*, as each user is limited to 3 environments of this type (to keep things simple for the labs, the test and production environment use a developer type, and not sandbox/production).
+> Access the workshop agent in the same location as when you created your training user account.
+You will need the workshop code and your training user's email address if you previously closed the agent.
+Tell the agent to "Provision a PROD environment".
+You are limited to a single PROD environment for the duration workshop.

 ---